 The Student Activities Assistance Fund (SAAF, formerly known as the Student Activities Scholarship Fund) was established in 2012 as a supplemental grant to assist students in registered student organizations with financial support to participate fully in their student organization’s programs and events.
 While most student organization expenses are paid by the university, sometimes individuals may be asked to cover their own sports/athletic equipment, travel costs to attend an academic conference, or national association fees.
 The SAAF is meant to help reduce the financial burden for undergraduate students.

-Recognized student organizations, fraternity and sorority chapters under the four social councils, and Northwestern Competitive Sports Clubs are all eligible for members to seek financial assistance.
+Registered student organizations (RSOs), fraternity and sorority chapters under the four social councils, and Northwestern Competitive Sports Clubs are all eligible for members to seek financial assistance.
 All organizations are present on Wildcat Connection.
 If multiple members of a group require assistance, each member must fill out an individual application.
 Please note that because of the overwhelming need for these grants, SAAF will no longer be funding international travel.
 Each application will be considered individually based on application answers and financial need data as provided by student accounts/financial aid.

 How to Apply